 Press What it does [NEW] Stores new cash flows from the stack in VAR menu variable CFLW.
+The stack must contain Cashflows only.
 [EDIT] Edits the current contents of the CFLW variable (if present) in the MatrixWriter environment.
 [CALC] Calculates Internal Rate of Return (IRR%) or Net Present Value (NPV) dependent of the current contents of the CFLW variable and the interest rate keyed in.
 [PLOT] Plots Net Present Value against the Internal Rate of Return.
 [BAR] Display all the cash flows in CFLW variable as a bar graph.